Toronto Travel Guide

 Telephone: (416) 868 6937

-Standing 1,815ft (553m) high, Toronoto's landmark CN Tower is the world's tallest building, a celebrated icon, an important telecommunications hub and the centre of tourism in Toronto.
+Standing 1,815ft (553m) high, Toronoto's landmark CN Tower was the world's tallest building until 2007, and remains a celebrated icon, an important telecommunications hub and the centre of tourism in Toronto.
 About two million people visit the tower each year to take in the panoramic view and enjoy all its attractions.
-The tower was built in 1976 by the company Canadian National, who undertook the project simply to prove the strength of Canadian industry and solve the city's communication problems.
-Since then tourist attractions and facilities have been added, and the revitalised tower opened to the public in 1998, proving a hit with locals and visitors alike.
-The tower has four look out levels.
-At the first at 1,122ft (342m) is an outdoor observation deck with a spectacular glass floor; somewhat higher at the next level is an indoor observation deck and the Horizon's café, offering light meals high in the sky; at the 1,150ft (351m) level is a revolving restaurant, which rotates once every 72 minutes, allowing a stunning view of the city below while dining on the award-winning fare; finally comes the top level, at a dizzying 1,465ft (447m), known as the Sky Pod.
-At the top of the CN Tower visitors stand on the world's highest public observation deck.
-The tower is situated in the heart of Toronto's entertainment district, on the north shore of Lake Ontario.
+The tower was built in 1976 by the company Canadian National, who undertook the project to prove the strength of Canadian industry and solve the city's communication problems.
+Since then tourist attractions and facilities have been added, and the revitalised tower opened to the public proving a hit with locals and visitors alike.<br /><br /> The tower has four look out levels.
+At the first, at 1,122ft (342m), is an outdoor observation deck with a spectacular glass floor; somewhat higher at the next level is an indoor observation deck and the Horizon's café, offering light meals high in the sky; at the 1,150ft (351m) level is a revolving restaurant, which rotates once every 72 minutes, allowing a stunning view of the city below while dining on the award-winning fare; finally comes the top level, at a dizzying 1,465ft (447m), known as the Sky Pod.
+At the top of the CN Tower visitors stand on one of the world's highest public observation decks.
+The tower is situated in the heart of Toronto's entertainment district, on the north shore of Lake Ontario.<br /><br />

 Royal Ontario Museum

-Address: 100 Queen's Park Toronto
+Address: 100 Queens Park Toronto

 Telephone: (416) 586 5549

-Pride of place in this large and varied museum is held by the golden mosaic ceiling inside the main entrance to the building in Queen's Park, Toronto.
+The pride of this large and varied museum is the golden mosaic ceiling inside the main entrance to the building in Queen's Park, Toronto.
 The ceiling is adorned with patterns and symbols representing cultures from around the world throughout the ages, and is made from cut squares of imported Venetian glass.
 The museum consists of three buildings housing 200,000 square feet (18,581 sq m) of galleries and exhibitions.
 The more than 40 galleries showcase art, archaeology and science exhibits.
-Among the most popular are dinosaurs, galleries of Chinese Art, a bat cave, a gem and gold room, exhibits about Ancient Egypt and Nubia, and the Samuel European Galleries.
+Among the most popular are dinosaurs, galleries of Chinese Art, a bat cave, a gem and gold room, exhibits about Ancient Egypt and Nubia, and the Samuel European Galleries.<br /><br />

 Toronto Zoo